MetExplore/met4j/met4j-toolbox/README.md

  -org VAL  : [] Kegg org id.
 Must be 3 letters ( (default: )
  -sbml VAL : [out.sbml] Out sbml file (default: out.sbml)
 </code></pre></details></td></tr>
+<tr><td>SBMLwizard</td><td>General SBML model processing<details><summary><small>more</small></summary>General SBML model processing including compound removal (such as side compounds or isolated compounds), reaction removal (ex. blocked or exchange reaction), and compartment merging<br/><br/><pre><code> -h                                     : prints the help (default: false)
+ -mc (--mergecomp) [no | by_name |      : merge compartments using the provided
+ by_id]                                   strategy.
+No merge by default.
+                                          "by_name" can be used if names are consistent and unambiguous across
+                                          compartments, "by_id" can be used if
+                                          compartment suffix is present in
+                                          compounds identifiers (id in form
+                                          "xxx_y" with xxx as base identifier
+                                          and y as compartment label).
+                                          (default: no)
+ -o VAL                                 : output SBML file -r0 (--noFlux)                         : remove reactions with lower and upper
+                                          flux bounds both set to 0.0 (default: false)
+ -rEX (--removeExchange) VAL            : remove exchange reactions and species
+                                          from given exchange compartment
+                                          identifier
+ -rc VAL                                : file containing identifiers of
+                                          compounds to remove from the
+                                          metabolic network
+ -rdr (--noDuplicated)                  : remove duplicated reactions (same
+                                          reactants, same GPR) (default: false) -ric (--noIsolated)                    : remove isolated compounds (not involved in any reaction) (default:
+                                          false)
+ -rr VAL                                : file containing identifiers of
+                                          reactions to remove from the
+                                          metabolic network
+ -s VAL                                 : input SBML file
+</code></pre></details></td></tr>
 <tr><td>Sbml2Graph</td><td>Create a graph representation of a SBML file content, and export it in graph file format.<details><summary><small>more</small></summary>Create a graph representation of a SBML file content, and export it in graph file format.<br/>The graph can be either a compound graph or a bipartite graph, and can be exported in gml or tabulated file format.<br/><br/><pre><code> -b (--bipartite) : create bipartite graph (default: false)
  -c (--compound)  : create compound graph (default: true) -gml             : export in GML file (default: true)